-UK holds crisis talks as France closes border on virus fears
+UK Holds Crisis Talks as France Closes Border on Virus Fears

-The moves come in the wake of Johnson's announcement on Saturday that he was placing London and the southeast of England in a new Tier 4 level of restrictions after a warning from its scientific advisers — using what is widely considered to be one of the world's most sophisticated genome sequencing regimes — that the new variant was spreading far faster than existing strains.
+The moves come in the wake of Johnson’s announcement on Saturday that he was placing London and the southeast of England in a new Tier 4 level of restrictions after a warning from its scientific advisers — using what is widely considered to be one of the world’s most sophisticated genome sequencing regimes — that it had detected a new variant of the coronavirus that may be more contagious.

-In Brussels, experts from member countries were meeting to discuss the new variant on Monday.

-The European Centre for Disease Prevention and Control said in a “threat assessment” Monday that while preliminary analysis in the U.K. suggests the new variant is “significantly more transmissible,” there is no indication that infections are more severe.
+The European Centre for Disease Prevention and Control said Monday that while preliminary analysis in the U.K. suggests the new variant is “significantly more transmissible,” there is no indication that infections are more severe.
+Experts, however, have stressed that even if the new strain is not more lethal, it’s inevitable that more cases will lead to more hospitalizations and subsequent virus-related deaths.

 The Stockholm-based agency said a few cases with the new variant have been reported already by Iceland, Denmark and the Netherlands.
 It also cited media reports of cases in Belgium and Italy.

-“The Kent Dover-to-Calais Eurotunnel, what we call the short straits, is probably about 20% of goods going to and from, in and out of the country," he told Sky News.
-“But it’s not the mainstay.
-Most goods actually come in and out by unaccompanied containers and those will continue to flow.”

-Shapps insisted that the public won't notice any shortages “for the most part” as a result of the ban on lorries and that the supply of coronavirus vaccines will continue as they come via containers that are unaffected.
+Roman Woelfel, head of the Bundeswehr Institute of Microbiology in Munich, said the variants being described by the U.K. have not been seen in patient samples screened in Germany.
+However, he noted the U.K.’s consortium for sequencing the virus is particularly good at finding new variants.

+In Brussels, experts from EU member countries were meeting to discuss the new variant on Monday.

-All this economic disruption comes at a time of huge uncertainty for the U.K., less than two weeks before it leaves the EU’s tariff-free single market and customs union on Dec.
-31.
+The chaos at the border comes at a time of huge uncertainty for the U.K., less than two weeks before the final stage of Britain’s exit from the EU.

 Though the U.K. left the bloc on Jan.
 31, it is in a transition period that effectively sees it abide by EU rules until the end of this year.
 Talks on a post-Brexit trade relationship are still deadlocked and are set to resume on Monday.

-Retailers played down fears of food shortages in the short term at least, but warned that there could be problems if the travel bans last for a while and if the U.K. and the European Union fail to agree a post-Brexit trade deal.
+Retailers played down fears of food shortages in the short term at least, but warned that there could be problems if the travel bans last for a while and if the U.K. and the EU fail to agree a post-Brexit trade deal.

 The British Retail Consortium warned that the closure of France-to-U.K. traffic would create trading “difficulties” in the busy Christmas period.